 Send the claim form to OITFET and they'll send a copy to your employer.
 Your employer has to respond within 28 days.

-Most tribunal claims must be made within three months of the incident, but this can vary.
+Most tribunal claims must be made within three months of the incident, but this can vary and will be subject to the early conciliation process.
 Tribunals will only extend the time limit in exceptional circumstances.
-As OITFET cannot provide advice, you may wish to seek independent assistance if you are unsure about a time limit.
+As OITFET can't give advice, you may seek independent help if you're not sure about a time limit.

 When your claim will go ahead

 The tribunal will check whether you can make the claim.
 If there's any doubt, there will be a preliminary hearing, usually in front of the chairperson.
 The tribunal can decide that your claim isn't likely to succeed and order a pre-hearing review to look at the issues.
 If they think you are unlikely to succeed, they can make you pay a deposit of up to £500.
 You won't get your deposit back if you lose.

 If the case goes ahead, 'case management discussions' can be held to clarify any issues.
 The tribunal can also ask for further information from you or your employer if they're unclear about the claim.